In-App Message Delivery

 Custom Event triggers can contain robust property filters.

 Triggered in-app messages only work with custom events logged through the SDK and not through the REST APIs.
-If you’re working with Android, please check out how to log custom events here.
+Please check out how to log custom events here.

 All in-app messages that a user is eligible for are delivered to the user’s device on the session start.
 For more information about the SDK’s session start semantics, see our session lifecycle documentation.
 Upon delivery, the SDK will pre-fetch assets so that they are available immediately at trigger time, minimizing display latency.